Continuing Education Activity

 While neurosyphilis itself is a complication of syphilis, untreated neurosyphilis can result in devastating neurological sequelae, including permanent paralysis, dementia, and death.
 Treatment should be initiated immediately as some complications may be reversible, and the success of therapy has an inverse relationship to the duration of the untreated infection.

 Most patients, in whom the diagnosis of neurosyphilis is made or considered, should receive an infectious disease and neurology consult.
 These specialties may guide further work-up, management, and monitor response to therapy.

 Deterrence and Patient Education

 Patients diagnosed with syphilis should receive counsel regarding disease transmission and risk reduction via safe sex practices.
 Pregnant patients should also have counseling on the possibility of vertical transmission.
 All patients should receive education on the signs and symptoms of neurosyphilis.
 Patients under therapy for syphilis should be informed about the need for repeat titers as a test of cure; patients who are treated for syphilis and fail to achieve a four-fold decline in non-treponemal titers within 6 to 12 months may have unrecognized neurosyphilis necessitating further work-up and more aggressive treatment.
 All patients diagnosed with neurosyphilis should also undergo testing for HIV.
 Providers should inform patients who are undergoing treatment of the Jarisch-Herxheimer reaction as a potential occurrence.

-For the best outcome, neurosyphilis is best addressed via an interprofessional, an interprofessional team approach that includes primary care physicians, infectious disease specialists, a neurologist when appropriate, pharmacists, and nurses, particularly those with specialty training in infection control.
-[Level V]
+For the best outcomes, neurosyphilis is best addressed via an interprofessional team approach that includes primary care clinicians, infectious disease specialists, a neurologist when appropriate, pharmacists, and nurses, particularly those with specialty training in infection control.
+[Level 5]